acmujica/ding/README.md

 Because Siri won't set a timer for me on macOS.

+## Installation

-1. Install go via brew or check https://golang.org/ for more methods.
+1. Install Go via brew or check https://golang.org/ for other methods
     ```sh
     brew install go
     ```